Mihonarium/moratorium.ai/docs/intro.md

 - **Self-preservation**: The agent will value its continuing existence as a means for continuing to take actions that promote its values.
 A future less influenced by the agent shaping it according to its preferences would usually mean that this future is less preferable.
 E.g., you can't catch the coffee if you're turned off.
 - **Resource acquisition**: In addition to guaranteeing the agent's continued existence, basic resources such as time, space, matter and free energy could be processed to serve almost any goal, in the form of extended hardware, backups and protection.
 - **Cognitive enhancement**: Improvements in cognitive capacity, intelligence, and rationality will help the agent make better decisions, furthering its goals more in the long run.
 - **Goal-content integrity**: The agent will value retaining the same preferences over time.
 If modifying its future values (e.g., through swapping memories or altering its cognitive architecture and personalities) and transforming into an agent that no longer optimizes for the same things means the universe is worse according to its current preferences, it will try to prevent these modifications.
-E.g., if the agent wants to maximize the number of smiley faces in the universe it doesn't want humans to change its goals into maximizing the number of paperclips in the universe: it prefers the futures with more smiley faces, and if its future version maximizes something else, in this scenario, there would be less smiley faces overall.
+For example, if the agent wants to maximize the number of smiley faces in the universe it doesn't want humans to change its goals into maximizing the number of paperclips in the universe: it prefers the futures with more smiley faces, and if its future version maximizes something else, in this scenario, there would be less smiley faces overall.
-- **Technological perfection**: Increases in hardware power and algorithm efficiency will deliver increases in its cognitive capacities.
+- **Technological perfection**: Increases in the agent's hardware power and algorithm efficiency will deliver increases in its cognitive capacities.
 Also, better engineering will enable the creation of a wider set of physical structures using fewer resources (e.g., nanotechnology).

 During training, AI systems that are more capable, more goal-oriented, and better at figuring out instrumental goals to achieve in support of long-term plans, are likely to score better on a variety of metrics and outcompete other AI systems.
 Because of this, we can expect general AI systems optimised with gradient descent for almost any sort of metric to possess the above instrumental subgoals.

 ***

-So, we don’t know what goals are safe to specify for a superhuman AI to pursue, and if it pursues goals different from what we would want, it might try acquire resources and prevent us from turning it off.
+So, we don’t know what goals are safe to specify for a superhuman AI to pursue, and if it pursues goals different from what we would want, it might try to acquire resources and prevent us from turning it off.
 If it is capable enough to outsmart us, it might succeed.
 This part of the alignment problem was discovered long before modern machine learning became popular.
 Not much progress has been made since, it is still an open problem, although some ideas for where a solution might lie were proposed (e.g., [Coherent extrapolated volition](https://arbital.com/p/cev/)).

-The state of the field resembles scientists and engineers who want to launch a rocket to the Moon in 1800s.
+The state of the field resembles scientists and engineers who want to launch a rocket to the Moon in the 1800s.
 If you imagine the space of all possible superintelligent AIs, you want to get to some small subspace that contains agents whose preferences are aligned enough with those of humans: the “Moon”.
-But the current situation is: people have a bunch of “explosives”; we haven’t yet figured out the “equations for gravity” and don’t understand the space at all; we have equations for “acceleration” and maybe some useful intuitions, but almost can’t talk in math about what it means for agents to be aligned and so can’t clearly specify a target to engineer our way into (we know that the “Moon” must be somewhere in the sky, but for now, it’s invisible); we also have math for how specific suggested ways of launching the rocket make it explode or certainly end up somewhere that’s not the Moon; but without much more research, it is impossible to engineer a rocket that doesn’t explode and doesn’t end up somewhere that’s definitely not the Moon.
-And in some ways, this is harder than physics and rocket science: here, we’ve only got one attempt: if we fail on the first try and our rocket goes rogue, an existential catastrophe occurs and we don’t get another chance.
+But the current situation can be described this way: people have a bunch of “explosives”; we haven’t yet figured out the “equations for gravity” and don’t understand the space at all; we have equations for “acceleration” and maybe some useful intuitions, but almost can’t talk in math about what it means for agents to be aligned and so can’t clearly specify a target to engineer our way into (we know that the “Moon” must be somewhere in the sky, but for now, it’s invisible); we also have math for how specific suggested ways of launching the rocket make it explode or certainly end up somewhere that’s not the Moon; but without much more research, it is impossible to engineer a rocket that doesn’t explode and doesn’t end up somewhere that’s definitely not the Moon.
+And in some ways, this is harder than physics and rocket science: here, we’ve only got one attempt: if we fail on the first try and our rocket goes rogue, an existential catastrophe occurs, and we don’t get another chance.

 ### Inner alignment